Boro language (India): Boro Script Movement

 With the Assamese Language Movement in Assam peaking in the 1960s the Boro community felt threatened and decided to not use the Assamese script.
 After a series of proposals and expert committees the Bodo Sahitya Sabha reversed itself in 1970 and unanimously decided to adopt the Latin script for the language in its 11th annual conference.
 The BSS submitted this demand to the Assam Government in 1971, which was rejected on the grounds that the Latin script was of foreign origin.
 This instigated a movement for the Latin script which became a part of the movement for a separate state, Udayachal, then led by the Plains Tribe Council of Assam (PTCA).
-In this context, the Boro leaders were advised by the Prime Minister Indira Gandhi to choose any Indian script other than Latin.
+In this context, the Boro leaders were advised by the Prime Minister Indira Gandhi to choose any Indic script other than Latin or Tibetan.
 In defiance of the Assam Government the BSS, in April 1974, went ahead and published Bithorai, a Boro textbook, in Latin script and asked school teachers to follow it.

 Retaliating against the unilateral decision, the Assam Government withheld grants to schools using the Latin script.
 This triggered a phase of active movement that was joined by the All Bodo Students' Union (ABSU) and the PTCA.
 This led to a critical situation in November 1974 when fifteen volunteers of the movement died in a police firing, and many others were injured.
 Unable to resolve the issue, the Assam Government referred the matter to the Union Government.
 In the discussion, the Union Government suggested Devanagari script as the solution to the problem, which the BSS accepted in the Memorandum of Understanding in April 1975, and adopted later year in the Annual Conference.
 This ended the Boro Script Movement.